-This was our second visit to Winter Wonderland at Tamworth Snowdome, and we we cannot recommend it enough if you’re looking for a festive day out with the family, that really offers something different!
+This was our second visit to Winter Wonderland at Tamworth Snowdome, and we cannot recommend it enough if you’re looking for a festive day out with the family, that really offers something different!

 The joy of the Winter Wonderland is that it is suitable for all ages, meaning if you’ve groups with mixed ages of kids, you’ll be sure to have a great time… and did I mention there’s real snow?

 It can be tricky to find something different to do, as there are so many options out there, but I really recommend the Winter Wonderland as it really is so special.

 The Winter Wonderland experience is now in its 15th year, and starts as soon as you enter, with dimmed blue lighting and entertainment from the moment you arrive.

 We then had dedicated play time in the snow on Santa’s Christmas Snow Trail, with so many fun activities on hand.
 The snow trail is a big loop, so you can grab yourself a sledge at the entrance, and wander through the twinkly trees, or head straight for one of the slopes to enjoy the snow tubes!

 Lily loved being pulled around on her little sledge and sliding on the rubber tubes on all the slopes… as well as throwing snowballs and making snow angels!
 She was so proud of her snowballs that she even asked if she could take some home!